char0n/vladimirgorej.com/_posts/2022-02-05-advanced-memoization-for-javascript-functions-with-lodash-memoize.md

   <footer class="blockquote-footer"><cite title="Wikipedia on Memoization">Wikipedia on Memoization</cite></footer>
 </blockquote>

-[Lodash](https://lodash.com/) is a modern JavaScript utility library delivering modularity, performance & extras.
+<a href="https://lodash.com/" target="_blank" rel="noopener noreferrer">Lodash</a> is a modern JavaScript utility library delivering modularity, performance & extras.
 It's a ubiquitous library, and your project probably uses it, even if you're not aware of it.
-Lodash contains an implementation of memoization in the form of [memoize](https://lodash.com/docs/4.17.15#memoize) function.
+Lodash contains an implementation of memoization in the form of <a href="https://lodash.com/docs/4.17.15#memoize" target="_blank" rel="noopener noreferrer">memoize</a> function.

 By default, memoize function only uses the first argument provided to the memoized function as the cache key.
 Here is the simplest possible example of memoization: